 Army Museum North Queensland: Expertly retraces the regional presence of the Australian Army through a vast collection of exhibits and stories.

 Perc Tucker Regional Gallery: Housed in an outstanding heritage building.
 Key focus on North Queensland art.

 Join a military history tour to explore a compelling past.
 The city is home to one of the Australian Defence Force’s largest bases and its military heritage is firmly entrenched.
 Tours incorporate various sites and extensively retrace this fascinating subject.

-Spend the day at Billabong Sanctuary to get up close with a wide assortment of native wildlife and other creatures.
-Interactive experiences include turtle feeding and racing, a free-flight bird show, a crocodile-feeding exhibition and the chance to pat dingoes and hold koalas.
+Aside from the attractions listed in the indoor section, Billabong Sanctuary is a family essential.
+Get up close with a wide assortment of native wildlife and other creatures.
+Interactive experiences include turtle feeding, a free-flight bird show, a crocodile-feeding exhibition, and the chance to pat dingoes and hold koalas.

 Jezzine Barracks: Massive heritage precinct that commemorates local military and Aboriginal heritage.
-Showcases extensive artwork and includes a coastal walkway, barbecue area, and more.
+Showcases extensive artwork and includes a coastal walkway, BBQ area, and more.
 Home to aforementioned army museum.